-- Eligibility of Use
+A. Eligibility of Use

 The Howell Carnegie District Library offers full services to all residents, property owners, and business owners within the library district.
 Proof of residency or ownership of property or business shall be required to obtain a library card.
 Proof of identification is required each time a person replaces her/his library card.
 The library district is legally defined by the boundaries of the Howell Public Schools as they existed on October 4, 1988 and as amended in 1998.
 (Map available upon request)

 - Howell Public School Student ecard – in partnership with Howell Public Schools, students are issued an ecard providing access to databases and digital downloads only.

-- A non‑resident may purchase a card for an annual fee which shall be set by the Library Board of Trustees.
-The fee entitles the card holder to full services of the library.
+- A nonresident can purchase a card for an annual fee that shall be set by the Library Board of Trustees.
+Some restrictions may apply.

-- Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library in The Library Network which also extends reciprocal borrowing privileges to the Howell Carnegie District Library residents effective November 1, 1995.
+- Reciprocal borrowing privileges are extended to any person who presents proof of sharing fully in support of a member public library in The Library Network that also extends reciprocal borrowing privileges to the Howell Carnegie District Library residents effective November 1, 1995.
 Some restrictions may apply.